robtweed/golgi/TUTORIAL.md

 At their simplest, *Golgi Assemblies* are a set of nested *Golgi Components*.

-However, *Golgi* allows you to do all softs of things to those *Golgi Components* within an *Assembly*.
+However, *Golgi* allows you to do all sorts of things to customise the *Golgi Components* you use within an *Assembly*.

 Let's create a simple one using the *demo-div* *Golgi Component* we created earlier.